Best Colored Pencils for Beginners

 Pros: Great variety of colors, good price, decent vividness and color intensity

 Cons: Pencils are a bit weak, case is burdensome, no color labeling on pencils

 These colored pencils are targeted for beginners and have a good price point to support that.
-There are 12 to 56 count sets available, so on the upper end there is a good color selection.
-This is an example that has somewhat weak color but can handle a lot of pressure and multiple passes, which means that everyone should get the tone they are looking for without having to worry about blending.
+There are 12 to 56 count sets available, so on the upper end, there is a good color selection.
+Sargent Art Colored Pencils are an example that has somewhat weak color but can handle a lot of pressure and multiple passes, which means that everyone should get the tone they are looking for without having to worry about blending.
+It also means that they are quite robust and will be able to thrive in my classroom settings.
 The 3.3mm wax core is wrapped in a round wood outer shell.